feO2x/Light.GuardClauses/README.md

 ## I want to extend Light.GuardClauses

 If you want to write your own assertion method, you should follow these recommendations (which of course can be ignored when you only want to use them in your own solution):
-* Create a static (extension) method that should have `void` as return type.
-Mark this method with the `ConditionalAttribute` and specify `Check.CompileAssertionsSymbol` to it.
+* Create an extension method that should return the value that it is checking, i.e. the `this` parameter type should also be the return type to provide a fluent API.
 * Apart from the parameters you need, add the three optional parameters **parameterName**, **message**, and **exception**.
 They should behave as mentioned above in the [Customizing messages and exceptions](https://github.com/feO2x/Light.GuardClauses#customizing-messages-and-exceptions) section.
 * Using the Conditional Operator (?:) and the Null-Coalescing-Operator (??) is recommended to check if the optional parameters are specified.

-Check out the existing methods and the following template:
+Check out the existing methods in the source code of this repository and the following template:

 ```csharp
 [Conditional(Check.CompileAssertionsSymbol)]